wRothbard/minetest-simple_amm/README.md

 # Simple AMM

-Forked from flux's fork of AiTechEye's smartshop, this simple Automated Market Maker uses the existing smartshopinterface but adjusts prices automatically.
+Forked from flux's fork of AiTechEye's smartshop, this simple Automated Market Maker uses the existing smartshop interface but adjusts prices automatically.
 Your shop uses its inventory to function as both buyer and seller, adjusting prices upward as demand rises and downward as it falls.

 Forum thread: https://forum.minetest.net/viewtopic.php?f=9&t=27193